X-IONet: Cross-Platform Inertial Odometry Network for Pedestrian and Legged Robot: METHODOLOGY

 where $\boldsymbol{\mathcal{X}}_n$ is the input for each layer, and it is the IMU data segment in the first layer. $Conv1d$ is the 1-D convolution operation; $relu( \cdot )$ is an activation function; $BN( \cdot ) $ is batch normalization; $MaxPool( \cdot )$ is a max pooling layer.

 All convolutional layers use Kaiming normal initialization to ensure stable signal propagation and prevent gradient vanishing or explosion.
 After the final convolutional layer, adaptive average pooling produces a fixed-length feature vector, which is then fed into a fully connected layer to generate the prediction logits for two classes.
+The detailed architecture of the 1-D CNN classifier is illustrated in Fig.~\ref{fig:classifier}.

 \textbf{Expert selection module.} A lightweight selection module is implemented based on the output of the classification network.
-The network generates prediction logits that are converted into probabilities via a softmax function, yielding a platform category and its confidence score—class 1 for human and class 0 for quadruped robot.
+The network generates prediction logits that are converted into probabilities via a softmax function, yielding a platform category and its confidence score.
 A simple if–else rule then directs each IMU sequence to its corresponding pre-trained displacement estimation expert network.
+The classifier is trained in advance using labeled inertial data from the platform categories to be recognized and is optimized with the standard Cross-Entropy loss\cite{mao2023cross}.
+Extending the framework to new platforms requires adding representative training data, retraining the selector, and learning a corresponding expert.
 This design is computationally efficient and provides an effective means for generalizing inertial odometry across heterogeneous motion platforms.